bluzky/tarams/README.md

 ## Contributors
-If you find a bug or want to improve something, please send a pull-request.
+If you find a bug or want to improve something, please send a pull request.
 Thank you!